 The Council seeks to work with applicants in positive and proactive manner, where possible seeking solutions to problems arising in relation to dealing with a planning application.
 In accordance with the National Planning Policy Framework, the Council offers a pre-application advice service so that potential issues can be identified and addressed prior to submission.
-The Council will also negotiate improvements to submitted applications in published line with its strategy (https://www.westberks.gov.uk/planning-applicationprocess#Negotiations%20and%20amendments).
-In this instance, this approach has resulted in the grant of planning permission.
+The Council will also negotiate improvements to submitted applications in line with its published strategy.
+In this instance, the applicant has been given the opportunity to submit additional information to address issues raised during the consideration of the application.

-2. CIL The development hereby approved results in a requirement to make payments to the Council as part of the Community Infrastructure Levy (CIL) procedure.
+The development hereby approved results in a requirement to make payments to the Council as part of the Community Infrastructure Levy (CIL) procedure.
 A Liability Notice setting out further details, and including the amount of CIL payable will be sent out separately from this Decision Notice.
 You are advised to read the Liability Notice and ensure that a Commencement Notice is submitted to the authority prior to the commencement of the development.
 Failure to submit the Commencement Notice will result in the loss of any exemptions claimed, and the loss of any right to pay by instalments, and additional costs to you in the form of surcharges.
 For further details see the website at www.westberks.gov.uk/cil